What is the Learning Partners program?

 At the college level, changes in the law require the student to take on the responsibility of self-identifying, submitting proper documentation of a disability, requesting and discussing accommodations with faculty members, and alerting faculty and/or the director if accommodations are not satisfactory.
 The small setting and supportive faculty at Louisburg College make it an ideal place for students to transition into roles of greater responsibility.

 I know extended testing time would help me do my best on tests, but I don’t want to be singled out.
 What should I do?

-You may be hesitant to request accommodations because of past experiences in high school, but at Louisburg College, Accessibility Services allow students an extra measure fo privacy and control in using their accommodations.
+You may be hesitant to request accommodations because of past experiences in high school, but at Louisburg College, Accessibility Services allows students an extra measure of privacy and control in using their accommodations.

 Please consider the following:

 Each student who is enrolled at Louisburg College was accepted under the same set of admissions standards.
 And, in order to graduate from Louisburg College, all students must successfully complete the same number of classes (depending on your degree path).